jmjatlanta/bitshares-core-wiki/Memory-reduction-for-nodes.md

-The bitshares blockchain is big and graphene technology stores all the data into RAM at chain replay.
+The BitShares blockchain is big and Graphene technology stores all the data into RAM at chain replay.
-Most of the time a full node with everything loaded it is not needed and expensive due to the amount of memory the machine need to have available.
-RAM usage can be reduced significantly by using this `witness_node` executable options.
+Most of the time a full node with everything loaded is not needed and expensive due to the amount of memory the machine need to have available.
+RAM usage can be reduced significantly by using `witness_node` executable options.

 Here are the 4 new options you can use to reduce RAM: